telerik/ajax-docs/controls/splitbutton/functionality/Icons/fine-tune.md

 The embedded **RadSplitButton** icons are font icons.
 Using a font facilitates the customization of the icons.
 For example, you can change the icons color and font size with a single line of CSS (see **Figure 2** and **Example 2**).

->caption Figure 2: Customize the font size and color of the embedded icons of RadPushButton with CSS.
+>caption Figure 2: Customize the font size and color of the embedded icons of RadSplitButton with CSS.

 ![Button Icon Customized](images/fine-tune.png)